avril-m-harder/PEQG_2026_graph_QC/README.md

 	pip install pankmer
 	```

 2. Download the `input_data` directory of this repo, put it wherever you'd like, and navigate to it in your terminal app.
-Also download the [graph GFA file](https://drive.google.com/file/d/1EJnVK4mJXdjzWpcRyuppC2NlP6b5Xw2k/view?usp=sharing) and the [PanKmer index file](https://drive.google.com/file/d/1OrXsr4iX-X_u6MVUOl2p3VdPQYHQFofb/view?usp=sharing) stored on Google Drive and add to the `input_data` directory.
+Also download the [graph GFA file](https://drive.google.com/file/d/1EJnVK4mJXdjzWpcRyuppC2NlP6b5Xw2k/view?usp=sharing) and the [PanKmer index file](https://drive.google.com/file/d/1OrXsr4iX-X_u6MVUOl2p3VdPQYHQFofb/view?usp=sharing) stored on Google Drive and add them to the `input_data` directory.

 3. **PanKmer**.
 First we'll take a look at the patterns of diversity represented in our collection of sequences.
 These sequences come from Chr04K of switchgrass (*Panicum virgatum*)--a polyploid species of bioenergy interest--and comprise 20 haplotypes from 10 individuals, spanning combinations of 3 subpopulations and 3 ecotypes[^1].
 PanKmer is a really quick way to get a snapshot of sequence divergences across a collection of FASTA files.